Introduction

 Black Knight.
 Still need to shop the game and add new decals that

 are worn off.
-Williams made only 1,750 of these games in May of
+Williams only made 1,750 of these games in May of

 1988 and it was the first and only game to have a second playfield in